 That is far too weak.
 Surely the Secretary of State must recognise that any independent body, if it is to respect devolution, must be accountable to all four nations, with its functions agreed by all four nations.

 Thirdly, the Secretary of State must understand that the anxiety caused by the White Paper is partly due to the gap between the Government’s warm words about raising standards—we heard them again today—and their deeds.
 They had a chance in the Agriculture Bill to agree that no trade deal would be signed that lowered animal welfare, environmental protection or food safety standards, through an amendment tabled by their own side, but they refused to do so.
 The spectre of a Trump trade deal that would drive down standards and be imposed on the whole of the UK hangs over this White Paper.
-For years they have denied that their real agenda is a bonfire of much-needed standards.
+For years the Government have denied that their real agenda is a bonfire of much-needed standards.
 Great, but if they do not plan to lower standards, why cannot the Secretary of State agree to legally binding commitments?

 Fourthly, the state aid rules need to be in place in just five months’ time, but even after this White Paper we still do not know any details about how they will work.
 Will the Secretary of State tell us when we will get the Government’s plans?